Coaching Leadership and Its 6 Benefits

 1. Mutual understanding

-When an organization practices coaching leadership, it indulges employees and leaders in an open coaching conversation channel.
+When an organization practices leadership coaching, it indulges employees and leaders in an open coaching conversation channel.
 The employees come forward with their problems to improve their skills.
 And the coaching leaders provide constructive feedback, guidance, and challenging tasks to prepare them for the future.

 When the communication channels are free enough, the employees learn and face challenges without fear.
 Moreover, they understand their role in the organization and how they will contribute to its mission statement, goals, and objectives.